Helping Hoarders: How to Get their Space in Order

 How to Waterproof Your Basement

 If your basement has suffered water damage, you are not alone.
 Statistics show 98% of basements will experience some sort of water damage.
 Household water damage costs up to $20 billion annually, and 14.6 million homes are at risk of flooding.
-Fortunately, there are steps you can take to waterproof your basement and keep it dry.
+Here’s how to waterproof your basement from the outside.

 How Water Enters Basements